kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 #### Unit tests

-Unit tests test a single component and require no network connectivity.
+Unit tests test a single component and do not require an Internet connection or the Kubernetes API.
 These should be fast, run on every pull request, and test that individual KUDO components behave correctly.
 Unit tests are written as standard Go tests.

 All packages should incorporate unit tests that validate their behavior.
 Some examples of tests that should be included are: